Boston vs Charleston

 Which city has higher STR taxes — Boston or Charleston?

 Boston charges 6.5% state excise + 6% city convention center tax, while Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes).
-Compare the full breakdown in the table above.
+Notably, Boston benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?